alimer08/terraform-aws-vpc1/README.md

 | `values`                 | Name of the values.yaml file                                                                | `(Optional)` | `string`        |

 ## Custom Remote Chart Deployment
-In a case of remote chart deployment, you can follow the above instruction and use the `module.tf` as follow:
+In a case of remote chart deployment, you can follow the above instruction and use the `module.tf` as follow

 ```
 cat <<EOF >module.tf